7 Scaling Across Hardware

 One often-overlooked benefit of distributing a model across more GPUs is that it frees up memory for the KV cache.
 If a 70B FP16 model uses 140 GB across 8 GPUs (17.5 GB per GPU), that leaves about 62 GB per GPU on H100 for KV cache and activations.
 With quantized weights (e.g., INT4), the model only consumes ~35 GB total, leaving even more room.
 More KV cache memory means you can serve larger batches or longer sequences, directly improving throughput.

 This is a genuine advantage of tensor parallelism beyond just enabling large models: by spreading weight memory across more devices, you increase the aggregate memory available for serving.
-Combined with KV cache sharding from GQA/MQA models (Section 4.4) and PagedAttention (Section 6.3), multi-GPU setups can serve substantially more concurrent requests than the raw parameter count might suggest.
+Combined with KV cache sharding from GQA/MQA models (Section 4.4) and PagedAttention (Section 6.3), multi-GPU setups can sustain higher concurrency rates than the raw parameter count might suggest.

-The next chapter (Chapter 8) will discuss how all of these techniques come together in production serving systems, including how frameworks like vLLM and TensorRT-LLM configure parallelism strategies automatically based on available hardware.
+The next chapter (Chapter 8) will share how all of these techniques come together in production serving systems, including how frameworks like vLLM and TensorRT-LLM configure parallelism strategies automatically based on available hardware.

 7.9 Further Reading